AxiSEMunity/AxiSEM3D/doc/Installation.md

 # Installation

-The installation of `AxiSEM3D` includes three parts: the mesher, the solver and several tools (mostly python libraries) for pre- and post-processing.
+The installation of `AxiSEM3D` includes three parts: the mesher, the solver and several tools (mostly Python libraries) for pre- and post-processing.

 ## Mesher